What is zika virus?

 How is zika virus diagnosed?

-Zika virus infection are diagnosed by typical clinical symptoms after mosquito bite in an endemic area.
+Zika virus infection is diagnosed by typical clinical symptoms after a mosquito bite in an endemic area.
 The infection is confirmed by specific serological tests for zika virus immunoglobulins (IgG and IgM), which may need to be repeated 2–3 weeks later.
-New Zealand samples are tested at a Australian Arbovirus Reference laboratory.
+New Zealand samples are tested at an Australian Arbovirus Reference laboratory.
 There is some cross-reactivity with tests for dengue viruses.

 In New Zealand, zika virus infection is notifiable.